Fix Second Monitor Not Detected on Windows 10 [Solved]

 Sometimes the new drivers don’t work on Windows 10.
-Thus you can try to roll it back to the previously version.
+So you can try to roll it back to the previously version.

-Right-click on your display device software to choose Properties.
+3) In Display adapters section, right-click on your display device software to select Properties.

 If roll back display driver to previous version didn’t serve you, make sure to update your display driver to the latest one.